jlamenha/GPTCommunityBuilder/README.md

 pip install -r requirements.txt
 ```

-Make sure create a file called .env in the posts/ folder with the following API keys (you can see the necessary APIs in the .env.example file in the posts/ folder)
+Make sure create a file called .env in the posts/ folder with the following API keys

 ```.env
 OPENAI_API_KEY